-Answer: As described in section 7.8 of the Manual for Fund Operators, pre-defined projects may be implemented by one or more organisations (an NGO, private or public entity) selected on a competitive basis but may also be implemented by the Fund Operator in justified cases.
+Answer: As described in section 7.8 of the Manual for Fund Operators of the Active Citizens Fund, predefined projects may be implemented by one or more organisations (an NGO, private or public entity) selected on a competitive basis but may also be implemented by the Fund Operator in justified cases.
 Pre-defined projects may be proposed in the bid, or agreed with the FMO after the selection of the Fund Operator.
-Proposed pre-defined projects should be included in the 'programme modalities and design' (see section 7.4 of the Bid Form).
+Proposed pre-defined projects should be included in the 'programme modalities and design' (see section 7.4 of the bid form).

-Question 5.7: If experts from the NGO sector take part in preparation of the bid and the content of the programme, will the NGOs they work for be eligible to apply for grants under the programme?
-What about if they are members of an expert group advising during the implementation of the programme?
+Question 5.7: If experts from the NGO sector will take part in preparation of the bid and the content of the programme, will the NGOs they work for be eligible to apply for grants under the programme?
+What about if they members of an expert group advising during the implementation of the programme?

-Answer: Detailed rules on conflict of interest are provided in section 7.4 of the Manual for Fund Operators.
+Answer: Detailed rules on conflict of interest are provided in section 7.4 of the Manual for Fund Operators of Civil Society Programmes.
 It is explained that the Fund Operator shall take every reasonable measure to guarantee the integrity and the objectivity of the selection process of applicants.
 The first situation is related to the preparation of the programme, thus not directly related to the implementation.
 The second situation described would be considered a conflict of interest.

-Question 5.8: A question about reporting on the management fee: how will it be reported from the side of the Fund Operator?
+Question 5.8: A question about reporting on the management fee: how will it be reported from the side of the FO?
 In case of reporting with invoices, will they be VAT exempted?
 No relevant text is to be found in the text of the PIA template included in the bid documentation.

 Answer: The management fee shall cover the costs of the Fund Operator related to preparation, implementation and management of the programme.
-Details related to the management fee payments and reporting are described in Chapter 9 of the Manual for Fund Operators section 9.3.1(a) and 9.3.2 respectively.
+Details related to the management fee payments and reporting are described in Chapter 9 of the Manual for Fund Operators of the Active Citizens Fund - section 9.3.1(a) and 9.3.2 respectively.
 The management fee amount is without VAT.
 A VAT exemption certificate can be provided by the FMO for each payment of the fee following a submission of the invoice by the Fund Operator.